fm-labs/cakephp-admin/README.md

-# Backend plugin for CakePHP
+# Admin plugin for CakePHP

-A graphical administration backend boilerplate for CakePHP applications.
+A graphical administration boilerplate for CakePHP applications.

 ## Requirements

-CakePHP: 3.1.x - 3.3.x
+CakePHP: 4.0.x

 ## Dependencies